Help restore habitats for biodiversity by planting trees where they're needed the most! Plant a Tree!

 North American river otters make their dens in abandoned burrows near water’s edge and can thrive in a range of ecosystems, including rivers, lakes, swamps, and estuaries.
 Their homes are comprised of hollow logs, log jams, piles of driftwood, and boulders.
 Although most of their lives are spent in the water, these playful Mustelids depend on healthy forests just as much as their terrestrial counterparts.

 With razor sharp teeth and claws, they play an integral role in the maintenance of river ecosystems.
-As predators, they help to control populations of fish, crayfish, crabs, frogs, birds and some reptiles, which make up the bulk of their diet.
+As predators, they help control populations of fish, crayfish, crabs, frogs, birds and some reptiles, which make up the bulk of their diet.
 Thanks to a fast metabolism, they need to eat often!

 Gray tree frogs depend on water to breed, but live in adjacent mixed and deciduous forests.
 As a nocturnal species, they rest in tree holes, under bark, in rotten logs, under leaves, and under tree roots during the day.
 But once the sun goes down, the world is their oyster as they deftly traverse the forest in search of food, using their specially adapted toe pads to climb vertically and move horizontally as needed.

 These frogs play an important ecosystem role, consuming enough algae as tadpoles to alter the biology of the ponds they depend on.
-And once they reach adulthood, they reduce pesky bugs like mosquitoes, gnats, plant lice, mites, snails, slugs, and flies.
+And once they reach adulthood, they feast on pesky bugs like mosquitoes, gnats, plant lice, mites, snails, slugs, and flies.
 They also provide a vital food source for larger frogs, some birds, and small mammals.

 While Eastern Gray tree frogs aren't currently an endangered species, many frog and toad species are steadily declining — often due to pollution and habitat loss.